goob256/BooBoo/README.txt

 To download a binary with examples, go to https://b1stable.com.

+If you wish to distribute the binary (or your own compiled binaries) as a standalone app (with your main.boo,) you are allowed to do that.

 ------------------------------------------------------------------------------

 There are 3 functions taking/returning no parameters called from the app: